braboj/tutorial-git/tutorial.md

 ## Git Notes
 _______________________________________________________________________________

 In Git, you cannot commit empty folders, because Git does not actually save folders, only files.
-You'll have to create some placeholder file inside those directories if you actually want them to be "empty" (i.e. you have no committable content).
+You'll have to create a placeholder file inside those directories if you actually want them to be "empty" (i.e. you have no committable content).

 ## References